-Irish face tough path to Super 12s spot in Hobart
+Ireland face tough path to Super 12s spot

 Craig Ervine returns from a hamstring injury and the skipper will take his place at the order.

-Zimbabwe are enjoying a rich vein of form having won seven of their last nine T20s and they will fancy their chances of securing a Super 12s place for the first time.
+Zimbabwe are enjoying a rich vein of form, having won seven of their last nine T20s and they will fancy their chances of securing a Super 12s place for the first time.

 Ireland clinched a thrilling 50-over World Cup win over the Chevrons in 2015 and beat them 3-2 in a T20 series last year so they may just hold the psychological edge.